 Sean Achor, author of Happiness Advantage describes The Tetris Effect in which your brain is trained to notice things that are top of mind and to filter out the rest.
 For example, if you truly see yourself furthering your college education, you’ll find you start noticing random but relevant items like a LinkedIn post from a connection returning to school or articles about your desired areas of study in your news feed.
 Having a clear vision increases the chances you’ll find and act on the right opportunities when they arise.

 A vision also provides flexible structure.
-With a path to follow, you likely won’t get distracted and wander down tangential forks in the road.
+With a path to follow, you’re less likely to get distracted and wander down tangential forks in the road.
 Of course, this vision is flexible and will change with time—as you achieve each goal and as you yourself grow and change.

 A vision is effectively a group of goals, and studies show that goal-setting increases success.